binwiederhier/ntfy/docs/install.md

 ## Kubernetes

 The setup for Kubernetes is very similar to that for Docker, and requires a fairly minimal deployment or pod definition to function.
+There are a few options to mix and match, including a deployment without a cache file, a stateful set with a persistant cache, and a standalone unmanaged pod.

 === "deployment"